mbinnun/dbdyncode/README.md

 # dbdyncode
-Run a NodeJS code, stored on a mongoDB database.
+Run a dynamic NodeJS code, stored on a mongoDB database.

 ----
 **Installation**